hoanglongcao/VUB-EZProxy-Redirect/README.md

 # VUB-EZProxy-Redirect
-The VUB-EZProxy-Redirect automatically redirects academic links to the VUB library's MyEZProxy login page, providing easy access to subscribed academic journals and databases from anywhere without having to manually go to the VUB library website or typing myezproxy.
+The VUB-EZProxy-Redirect automatically redirects academic links to the [VUB library's MyEZProxy login page](https://myezproxy.vub.ac.be), providing easy access to subscribed academic journals and databases from anywhere, without having to manually go to the VUB library website or typing myezproxy in the address bar.

-The instructions from [VUB's remote access](https://biblio.vub.ac.be/vlink/HELP/vlinkezproxy_en.htm) were used to make this extension.

 ![VUB EZProxy Redirect Demo](demo.png "VUB EZProxy Redirect Demo")